refinedev/refine/documentation/blog/2024-12-30-material-ui-modal.md

 ### Overloading the Modal with Too Much Content

-I once crammed a five-field form, a sidebar, and additional instructions into a single modal.
+I once built a five-field form, a sidebar, and additional instructions into a single modal.
 It became overwhelming and hard to use.

 **How I Avoid It Now:**